ASHdevelopment/standards/ember.md

 > Why?
 To allow us to establish and hold to a standard of code coverage in all of our apps with meaningful test writing and the ability to gate deployments when those standards are not met.

-We use three devDependencies to compile our test scripts.
+We use two devDependencies to compile our test scripts.
-1. `ember-exam` - For allowing more control over which tests run in Ember CLI QUnit
 1. `cross-env` - For allowing single commands for multiple test environments
 1. `ember-cli-code-coverage` - For testing the percentage of code coverage with Istanbul